-- Try to avoid skin punctures If possible, avoid having injections, blood tests or vaccination shots on the affected side - Avoid high temperatures by staying indoors in the high heat of summer, staying away from spas/saunas and taking warm, rather than hot, baths and showers. - Avoid tight clothing or jewelry, such as rings, watch bands or tight sock tops on the affected limb. - Take it easy!
+- Try to avoid skin punctures If possible, avoid having injections, blood tests or vaccination shots on the affected limb - Avoid high temperatures by staying indoors in the high heat of summer, staying away from spas/saunas and taking warm, rather than hot, baths and showers. - Avoid tight clothing or jewelry, such as rings, watch bands or tight sock tops on the affected limb. - Take it easy!
 Whatever you do, give yourself more time and take extra breaks.

-ulitis: Skin Infection
+Cellulitis: Skin Infection

-Cellulitis is a sudden, non-contagious infection of the skin.
+Cellulitis is a sudden, non-contagious bacterial infection of the tissues under the skin.
 Infection can enter the body through a break in the skin, fungal infections (under nails) or from an existing wound or skin inflammation.